chutified/commodity-prices/README.md

 ```

 ### SubscribeCommodity
-SubscribeCommodity does not respond immediatly to the request but only when the commodity data are updated.
-It receivs the stream of CommodityRequests as the subscribtions of the cliet for the commodities.
+SubscribeCommodity does not respond immediately to the request but only when the commodity data are updated.
+It receivs the stream of CommodityRequests as the subscriptions of the client for the commodities.

-__stream CommodityRequest__ adds the client to the subscribtion list for the certain commoditiy.
+__stream CommodityRequest__ adds the client to the subscription list for the certain commodity.
 ```bash
     {"Name":"gold"}
     {"Name":"silver"}